AnatolyStev/weirdtux/README.md

 Development status
 ------------------

-This version of SuperTux is still under development, even though the 0.3 line of versions is somewhat aged.
+This version of WeirdTux is still under development, even though the 0.3 line of versions is somewhat aged.
 This means that badguys, features, levels, graphics or anything else may be removed in the future.

-Especially the Forest world included in this package may be subject to drastic changes.
-These changes may go as far as removing the world altogether.
-Currently (February 2010) there is no consensus within the SuperTux development community regarding the fate of the Forest.
-Don't get too attached to it ;)
+Especially the Forest World included in this package may be subject to drastic changes.
+These changes will go as far as removing the world altogether for at least a little while to release WeirdTux v0.3.6.

+If the Forest World is removed, it is guaranteed to come back later on.

 The End
 -------

-Thanks for trying out SuperTux.
+Thanks for trying out WeirdTux.

-The SuperTux development team
+Vaesea